 Case Instruction –

 When estate planning is being undertaken at the same time that a person is separated or getting a divorce, it is critical that the person engaging in estate planning fulfill their other obligations concerning asset disclosure in connection with the divorce or separation.
-A person may not simply shield their assets from a divorce by creating and transferring their assets to a trust, or otherwise giving away assets.
+A person may not simply shield their assets from a divorce by creating and transferring their assets to a trust or otherwise giving away assets.

-As a plaintiff seeking recover property alleged to have been misappropriated, the rules against fraudulent transfer may allow the transferred property to be recovered from the wrongdoer.
+As a plaintiff seeking to recover property alleged to have been misappropriated, the rules against fraudulent transfer may allow the transferred property to be recovered from the wrongdoer.

 In 2010, Janet and Robert Foisie decided to end their long-term marriage.
 They hired a private mediator and reached a divorce settlement agreement (“Agreement”) in which each of them kept roughly $20 million in assets.
 As part of the negotiation and agreement, both certified to one another and to their mediator that each had fully disclosed all of their assets.
 In 2011, Janet filed a marital dissolution action in their home state of Connecticut.
 In that action, Janet and Robert submitted their Agreement to the Court, together with their financial statements.
 Both affirmed before the Court that the financial disclosures were accurate and consistent with their Agreement.
 At their request, the Court entered a stipulated judgment of dissolution of their marriage pursuant to the terms of the Agreement.

-In 2015, suspecting that Robert had not told her everything about assets he owned at the time of their divorce, Janet engaged in further civil discovery of Robert’s finances.
+In 2015, suspecting that Robert had not told her everything about the assets he owned at the time of their divorce, Janet engaged in the further civil discovery of Robert’s finances.
 Through Robert’s responses, Janet came to learn that Robert lied during their divorce about his ownership of substantial undisclosed overseas assets and rights to payment under numerous loan agreements.
 These undisclosed additional assets amounted to at least $39 million in value.
 Janet further alleged that Robert later transferred those assets as charitable gifts to his alma mater, Worcester Polytechnic Institute (WPI) following their divorce, in an effort to defraud her.
 Based on these discoveries, Janet sought to reopen the divorce case and brought a parallel civil action in tort and contract claims against Robert.
-Basing her claim under the Massachusetts Uniform Fraudulent Transfer Act (“UFTA”), Janet also filed the instant action seeking to avoid the transfers Robert (a non-party) made to WPI after their divorce, and to recoup those assets as part of the marital estate to which she was entitled.
+Basing her claim under the Massachusetts Uniform Fraudulent Transfer Act (“UFTA”), Janet also filed the instant action seeking to avoid the transfers Robert (a non-party) made to WPI after their divorce and to recoup those assets as part of the marital estate to which she was entitled.

 WPI defended the action by way of a motion to dismiss alleging a number of different grounds.
 Among those grounds, WPI argued that Janet as a plaintiff did not qualify as a “creditor” of Robert (the debtor) who made allegedly fraudulent transfers, and therefore, did not have such standing as a “creditor” entitled to relief.